The Value of Key Performance Indicators: Unlock Your Data

 • Are we focused on applications our users care about?

-• Are the complaints about search justified?
+• Are the complaints about the search justified?

 • Of all the new functionality we are introducing, which features are getting used and where must we focus our outreach efforts?